 Please contact the Registration Desk in case of any equipment problems or other difficulties.

 Thank you in advance for your contribution toward making this a beneficial experience for your workshop participants.

 All Presenters attending the conference must register and pay the registration fee.
-The primary presenter must register before the early registration deadline to insure inclusion in the Final Program.
+The primary presenter must register before the early registration deadline to ensure inclusion in the Final Program.

 Posters/Demonstrations (2 hours): These sessions enable presenters to demonstrate and discuss research, development and applications in progress to gain feedback and to establish contacts.
 Presenters will be required to provide their own software and hardware.
-Table, poster board, and electricity will be supplied.
+Table and poster board will be supplied.

 Corporate Demonstration (2 hours): Demonstrate and discuss your company’s products, services, developments, applications, and research, gain feedback, and establish contacts.
 Not included in the Proceedings.
 Format Scheduled during Poster/Demonstrations.

 The following materials will be provided for Poster/Demos & Corporate Demos only: